Setting up an Animated Billboard in

 Create the billboard geometry

 At this time I have not had any luck with .avi or .mov files as source files for Maya.
 Instead I use a sequence of images that match the framerate of the timeline of Maya.
 It is critical to match the file type, naming convention and settings below.

 1. Read the tutorial on setting up a static billboard.

-Click on "Settings" - set time to specify frame rate to 24 or 30 fps (You should match the final output frame rate of your animation.
-Remember 23.976 is more efficient on the web, 29.97 is more compatible with equipment and movement is more fluid without needing motion blur.)
+Click on "Settings" - set time to specify frame rate to 23.976 (or if not 23.976 you should match the final output frame rate of your animation).

 Click on "time Slider" - set playback speed to "Real-Time" or "Play every frame" (Real-time is good for checking every frame, play every frame is better for checking timing, but it may drop frames.)

 4. Open the Hypershade window, create a aiStandardSurface node.
 You can find this on the left "create" index under Arnold-Surface-AiStandardSurface.